astrouser-salm/radio-imaging/README.md

 Queries: salmoli.ghosh@gmail.com
 Author: Salmoli Ghosh

 The uGMRT_band4_polarization_pipeline.py is the pipeline used to image polarized emission from astronomical sources like active galaxies, etc. using uGMRT band 4 (550 - 900 MHz) data.

+This version of the pipeline is tested for CASA 6.2, and can be used safely for versions above CASA 6.

+The files gvfits and listscan should be made executable before running them as commands. ($chmod +x listscan, $chmod +x gvfits)

 Pipeline originally developed by Russ Taylor in 2011